 Progress should be made.
 If your child does not improve over the course of lessons, another instructor might be a better option.
 Talk to your band director if you feel your student has progressed too slowly.
 When in doubt, personally observe the lessons over the course of several weeks.
 Note whether new material is taught, what music is practiced, whether scales begin to sound more consistent, and whether new concepts are presented.
 The private instructor should provide patient one-on-one attention and specific help that cannot always be addressed during band rehearsal.
 Make sure this happens in the lessons!

-Lessons are required during the band year (August through May) and strongly recommended for the summer months until a student has completed their sophomore year of high school.
-Lessons are still recommended for Juniors and Seniors, but not required by KCYB.
 Your instructor will appreciate open communication about the activities that your child is involved in so that he or she can help meet goals.
 Inform your instructor of upcoming auditions, chair challenges, solo try-outs, or clinic auditions.
 A good instructor will be excited to help you meet challenging objectives.
 Students should be working on their band music in their lesson, as well as scales, études, and other material the private instructor may assign.

 You should expect your child to practice a minimum of four days a week.
 The length of each practice ranges from 30 minutes to one hour, depending on which band level the student is in.
 Your child's band director and private instructor will have specific weekly assignments.
 The student should practice until improvement is made, focusing on the most challenging passages.